-FIIs or Foreign institutional investors are those investment funds that invest in foreign country’s assets outside their headquarters.
+FIIs or foreign institutional investors are those investment funds that invest in foreign countries’ assets outside their headquarters.
 FII plays a significant role in any country’s economy.
-In India, FIIs are those entities that invest in the Indian stock market.
+FIIs are those entities that invest in the Indian stock market.

-FIIs raising or reducing stake should not be the only parameter by which investors should track before buying or selling a share or investing in a company.
+FIIs raising or reducing stakes should not be the only parameter by which investors should track before buying or selling a share or investing in a company.

 Experts advise investors to do their own study and pick stocks that also match their risk profile.
 Investors can use both technical and fundamental parameters to make their buy or sell decisions.

-“Besides fundamentals, there are technical parameters too that one track for making buying or selling decisions.
-One of the key parameters is the positioning of stocks relative to their respective 50, 100, and 200-day moving averages as well as the direction of each of those averages,” says Kavalireddi, head at a renowned financial institution.
+“Besides fundamentals, there are technical parameters too that one tracks for making buying or selling decisions.
+One of the key parameters is the positioning of stocks relative to their respective 50, 100, and 200-day moving averages, as well as the direction of each of those averages,” says Kavalireddi, head at a renowned financial institution.

-Kavalireddi further added that investors can also track the put-call ratio of stock and index options, market breadth, ratio charts of stocks to indices etc. “While these parameters do not provide an outright buy or sell signal, they can help one in understanding market sentiment and market positioning,” he said.
+Kavalireddi further added that investors can also track the put-call ratio of stock and index options, market breadth, ratio charts of stocks to indices, etc. “While these parameters do not provide an outright buy or sell signal, they can help one understand market sentiment and market positioning,” he said.

-The companies in which FIIs reduced stakes are mostly blue-chip companies and sector leaders.
+The companies in which FIIs have reduced stakes are mostly blue-chip companies and sector leaders.
 The primary reason behind the reduction of stakes in large-cap companies may be rebalancing the portfolio or booking the portfolio at a higher level.
-Therefore, if someone is holding any of the large-cap, they could still remain, net buyers, as the long term potential is intact.
+So if someone is holding any of the large-caps, they could still remain, net buyers, as the long term potential is intact.

-One more reason for minimizing their stakes could be profit booking as stocks like IFB Industries limited, Adani Industries Limited has generated more than 200 per cent returns, Likhita Chepa, the senior research analyst, works at a financial consultations company.
+Another reason for minimizing their stakes could be profit bookings as stocks like IFB Industries Limited and Adani Industries Limited have generated more than 200 percent returns, Likhita Chepa, a senior research analyst who works at a financial consultations company.

-Chepa further added that the underlying reason to reduce their stake may be different for different stocks.
+Chepa further added that the underlying reason for reducing their stake may be different for different stocks.
 Hence, it is advisable to go through a careful study with respect to each stock before making any decision.

-The four large-cap companies that have rallied more than 100 per cent are JSW steel, Adani Enterprises, Tata motors, Laurus Labs.
-Meanwhile, nine stocks rose 50-100 per cent since June 30.
+The four large-cap companies that have rallied more than 100 percent are JSW steel, Adani Enterprises, Tata Motors, and Laurus Labs.
+Meanwhile, nine stocks rose 50-100 percent since June 30.

 What Should Investors Do?

-Many investors think that FII’s decision to reduce stake in the large-cap companies is a negative sign for them.
+Many investors think that FII’s decision to reduce stakes in large-cap companies is a negative sign for them.
 However, this is not so true.
 Instead, investors grab these opportunities to purchase high-quality stocks.

-Under fundamental analysis, one can track EPS, cash flows, leverage on the books, revenue growth and more.
-Buying, holding and selling any stock depends on the market participant – whether it is a short term or long-term investor.
-Different actions can be taken which is based on financial and portfolio positioning.
+Under fundamental analysis, one can track EPS, cash flow, leverage on the books, revenue growth, and more.
+Buying, holding, and selling any stock depends on the market participant – whether it is a short term or long-term investor.
+Different actions can be taken based on financial and portfolio positioning.

-Foreign institutional investors or FIIs reduce their stakes in large-cap funds to book profit.
+Foreign institutional investors and FIIs reduce their stakes in large-cap funds to book profits.
 This decision of FIIs is affecting Indian investor’s psychology that affects their decision whether to buy large-cap stocks or not.
 Therefore, many experts suggest not to panic about the situation and stick with quality stocks that will help you to develop future wealth creation.